 As Skenazy points out there is no greater gift to your child than giving them the gift of self confidence.
 She says it was amazing to see the transformation in Amadeo.

 The mostly newly reformed, Cayle White claims to now have a more relaxed attitude to parenting.
-Amedeo, is permitted to take the bus to school without having to give a running cellphone commentary to his mother.
-And his brothers, Felix, and Ziggy, have discovered the joys not to mention the taste of properly cooked food.
+Amedeo, is permitted to take the bus to school without a running cellphone commentary to his mother.
+And his brothers, Felix, and Ziggy, discovered the joys not to mention the taste of properly cooked food.

 “One of them dropped something on the floor the other day and it was well beyond the five second rule,” says White.
 “It was probably there for a minute and I said: ‘Oh, go on, eat it!’”

-Another New York family who also received the Skenazy treatment on the show is the Almonte family of suburban Rockland County, whose home resembles a five star prison thanks to the mother’s insecurities.
+Another New York family who also received the Skenazy treatment on the show is the Almonte family of suburban Rockland County, whose home resembles a five star prison thanks to Mum’s insecurities.

-“Sometimes I feel like I’m in a box and nobody can come into it and I’m not allowed out of it,” 10-year-old Brianna says to Skenazy on the show.That’s because Phyllis Almonte won’t allow her daughter to have play dates with other kids such as sleepovers, because she’s worried about Brianna being inside a strangers’ house, having to change clothing and having no privacy.
-Phyllis Almonte will even accompany Brianna into the stall of the ladies’ room at the mall in case her daughter comes into contact with germs or a stranger makes an approach.
+“Sometimes I feel like I’m in a box and nobody can come into it and I’m not allowed out of it,” 10-year-old Brianna says to Skenazy on the show.That’s because Phyllis Almonte won’t allow her daughter to have play dates with other kids such as sleepovers, because she’s worried about Brianna being inside a strangers’ house, changing clothes and no privacy.
+Phyllis Almonte even accompanies Brianna into the stall of the ladies’ room at the mall in case her daughter comes into contact with germs or a stranger makes an approach.

 In something that I can personally identify with, 12-year-old son Zach, is banned from riding his bicycle away from their driveway because Almonte is afraid he could be hit by a car on the road.
 “It feels like I am two years old still and my mum has to watch and correct what I am doing if I make a mistake,” Zach says.
 “It feels like I’m trapped.”

-And If that’s not bad enough, when the Almonte children are playing in the backyard, they have to keep in touch with their mother through a walkie-talkie.
+And If that’s not bad enough, when the Almonte children are playing in the backyard, they keep in touch with their mother through a walkie-talkie.
 Seriously.

 “I constantly fear that they will get abducted or hurt,” Almonte says on the show.
 “I know what I’m doing is not good, but I can’t help it.”

-Zach gets to cycle to the park less than four kilometres away, where he is able to play basketball with his friends.
+Zach gets to cycle to the park less than four kilometres away, where he plays basketball with his friends.
 But it is two steps forward and one step back.
-Phyllis Almonte can’t stop herself from driving to the courts to check up on him, but she later concedes it’s time for her to stop being so overprotective.
+Phyllis Almonte drives to the courts to check up on him, later conceding it’s time to stop being so overprotective.
 “I learned that you have to teach your kids right and wrong, talk to them and it all boils down to trust,” Almonte says “I can’t keep them inside this bubble forever, or they won’t know how to handle themselves in the real world.”

-According to the online review, the high point in the show, is when a terribly brave Zach Almonte zooms down a giant slide at a water park, moments before his mother, who has a fear of heights and water, does the same.
+According to the online review, the high point in the show, is when a terribly brave Zach Almonte zooms down a giant slide at a water park, moments before his mother, afraid of heights and water, does the same.
 “Self esteem doesn’t come from being told: ‘Oh, you’re great!’
 It comes from doing something hard,” Skenazy says.
 “Part of our job as parents is to encourage kids to take that extra step.”